Deepdive

 Final Thoughts

 Tea Protocol is a response to a real problem.
 OSS developers often work for free, despite their code powering the internet.
-With $16.9 million in backing, the platform offers a sustainable model, blending algorithmic rewards with community staking.
+With $16.9 million in backing, the platform offers a sustainable model that blends algorithmic rewards with community staking.
 Its cross-compatibility with tools like npm and PyPI ensures accessibility, while KYC and teaRank aim to keep it fair and spam-free.

 For developers, it’s a chance to earn from their work.
 For the industry, it’s a step toward a healthier software supply chain.
 As the mainnet solidifies and airdrops roll out, Tea Protocol could reshape how OSS is valued.